3meters/chk/Readme.md

 ## Why?

-  Javascript's loose typing is lovely, except when it is not.
+  Javascript's loose typing is lovely, except when it is not.  chk lets you validate any value aginst any schema that you define.

-  chk is particularly well-suited for validating public-facing web services.
-Chk may modify the chked value if you tell it to.
+##
   chk is reasonably mature, used heavily in a closed-source production system.
 Since diagnosing schema failures in deeply nested object can be tricky, particular care has been taken to provide detailed context in errors.

 ## Install for nodejs